umd-lhcb/pidcalib2/README.md

 You might notice that some of the events in your reference sample are assigned `PIDCalibEff`, `PIDCalibErr`, or both of -999.
 - `PIDCalibEff` is -999 when for at least one track
-  - The event is out of range
+  - The event is out of binning range
   - The relevant bin in the efficiency histogram has no events whatsoever
   - The efficiency is negative
 - `PIDCalibErr` is -999 when for at least one track
-  - The event is out of range
+  - The event is out of binning range
   - The relevant bin in the efficiency histogram has no events whatsoever
   - The relevant bin in the efficiency histogram has no events passing PID cuts
   - The efficiency is negative